emberjs/rfcs/text/0000-deprecate-property-lookup-fallback.md

 <h1>Hello Chad Hietala!</h1>
 ```

-Now some time goes on and someone adds a `formatName` helper that looks like the following:
+Now some time goes on and someone adds a `formatName` helper at `app/helpers/fortmatName.js` that looks like the following:

 ```js
 export default function formatName([firstName, lastName]) {